Asymptotically Optimal Tests for One- and Two-Sample Problems: Introduction

 where $P$ is the known nominal distribution and $Q$ is unknown under $H_1$.
 The two-sample test addresses the question of whether two independent sequences follow the same unknown distributions.
 Given $X^n\sim P$ and $Y^n\sim Q$ with both $P$ and $Q$ unknown, the two-sample test is a binary hypothesis test in exactly the same form as (\ref{eq:UHT}).

 The one-sample test, often referred to as the universal hypothesis testing in the statistical literature, was formulated and solved in Hoeffding's seminal work \cite{hoeffding1965asymptotically}.
-Hoeffding showed that the so-called likelihoood ratio test achieves the optimal type II error exponent, which is the relative entropy between the nominal distribution and the unknown true distribution under $H_1$.
+Hoeffding showed that the so-called likelihood ratio test achieves the optimal type II error exponent, which is the relative entropy between the nominal distribution and the unknown true distribution under $H_1$.
 Hoeffding's test is a threshold test of the likelihood ratio between the empirical distribution and the nominal distribution.
 The test statistic reduces to the simple form of the relative entropy between the empirical distribution and the nominal distribution.
 Through the use of a properly controlled vanishing threshold, Hoeffding showed that the test is asymptotically optimal in that it achieves the optimal type II error exponent subject to a level constraint on the type I error.
 Hoeffding's work inspired a large body of follow-up research, including attempts to extend the solution to continuous distributions \cite{zeitouni2002universal,yang2018robust}.
+A second order analysis, which describes finite sample behavior of the error, was carried out for one-sample tests \cite{harsha2025second}.

 The two-sample test, also called homogeneity testing \cite{kanamori2011f} or out-of-distribution sample detection \cite{hendrycks2016baseline}, has found applications in various fields \cite{borgwardt2006integrating, lopez2016revisiting}.
 While the two-sample test has been studied in the statistical literature, it has attracted significant attention recently in the machine learning community thanks to the discovery of the maximum mean discrepancy (MMD) test \cite{gretton2006kernel} that has shown promising performance across various datasets.
 This has inspired extensive follow-up research; and it was recently established that MMD with suitable kernels was indeed asymptotically optimal in that it achieves the optimal type II error exponent \cite{zhu2019universal, zhu2021asymptotically} when subject to a level constraint on the type I error.
+A closely related formulation is the Gutman classification problem\cite{gutman1989asymptotically}, where training sequences $X^n \sim P_1$ and $Y^n \sim P_2$ are given, along with a test sequence $Z^m \sim Q$.
+The goal is to determine if $Q = P_1$ or $Q = P_2$, using only the empirical samples.
+In \cite{zhou2020second} a second order asymptotic analysis was performed for the Gutman classification problem.
+Concurrent to this work, a second order analysis of two-sample hypothesis testing was executed in \cite{harsha2026second}.